ahron1/sb_rn/README.md

-React Native code for the StoreBhai user app
+React Native code for the StoreBhai buyer app